Revealing The Fiery Crown , Book Two in the Forgotten Empires Series

 Recent Comments

-- Scifistargazer on Jodie Whittaker Becomes First Doctor to Play The Doctor 2 mins ago

-- Chase McKinney on Jodie Whittaker Becomes First Doctor to Play The Doctor 22 mins ago
+- William Wilson Goodson Jr on Hot Girl Summer Is Over, Long Live Hot Nerd Fall 1 hour ago

+- worffan101 on Them’s Good Eatin’! — Star Trek’s “The Trouble with Edward” 1 hour ago

-- wiredog on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 1 hour ago
+- AeronaGreenjoy on 5 Books Where Gods Walk the Earth 1 hour ago

-- Sunspear on Jodie Whittaker Becomes First Doctor to Play The Doctor 2 hours ago

-- heathersfolly on Watch the Trailer for Never Surrender, a Documentary About Galaxy Quest 4 hours ago

-- ZakDrizzt on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 5 hours ago
+- Matt Mikalatos on The Messy, Beautiful Worldbuilding of The Lion, the Witch and the Wardrobe 1 hour ago

-- bad_platypus on Reading the Wheel of Time: Romance and Choices in Robert Jordan’s The Shadow Rising (Part 6) 5 hours ago

-- Michael m on Jodie Whittaker Becomes First Doctor to Play The Doctor 5 hours ago
+- Lisamarie on “It’s not skimmed over.”
+Daisy Ridley Says “Reylo” Will Be Addressed in Star Wars: The Rise of Skywalker 1 hour ago

+- ChristopherLBennett on Them’s Good Eatin’! — Star Trek’s “The Trouble with Edward” 2 hours ago